TimGrt/Ansible-Best-Practices/docs/index.md

 # Best Practices

 This document aims to gather good and best practices from Ansible practitioners and projects at Computacenter.
-It strives to give all Ansible user a guideline from which to start their automation journey in good conditions.
+It strives to give all Ansible users a guideline from which to start their automation journey in good conditions.

 <figure markdown>
   ![CC Logo](assets/computacenter.png#only-light){ width="500" }